shimrite/CompressionArtifactReductionCNN/README.md

 ## The model include the following steps:

-1. Divided the data into train-validation-test sets
+1. Divide the data into train-validation-test sets

 - 1.1 - Split data to train-validation-test sets (70-20-10)
 - 1.2 - Loading the train and validation sets into tfrecords in patches of 32x32.